microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 columns.
 The matching is not case-sensitive by default but you can force this by specifying ``match_case=True``.

 If ``expr`` is a number, it is matched against numeric columns.
-However, it is matched as a string.
+However, *it is matched as a string*.
 The value of the ``expr`` parameter is converted to a string and all of the DataFrame columns of type "number" are converted to strings.
-Any row with a number that partially matches will be returned.
+This lets you do partial matches on numerics.
 For example, ``expr=462`` will match 4624 and 4625 from the numeric EventID columns in Windows Security event data.